AY2223S1-CS2103T-W15-1/tp/docs/UserGuide.md

 ## Customisation Features

+You can use the customisation features to customise the displayed information in the contact list.

 ### Customising order of details: `customise order`

-Customise the order of information shown in all contacts shown.
+You can customise the order of information shown in all contacts shown.

 Format: `customise order [t/] [p/] [e/] [a/]`

-* Name of contact will always be at the top of each contact and cannot have its order changed.
+* You will always see the name of contact at the top of each contact.
-* Information that can have its order changed: Tags, Phone Number, Email, Address.
+* You can change the order of the following information: Tags, Phone Number, Email, Address.
-* Information that are not specified will be ordered last and follow the default order.
+* Information that you do not specify will be ordered last and follow the default order.
 (Tags > Phone Number > Email > Address)

 Example:

-* `customise order a/ e/ p/` The application will show address first, followed by email, phone number, then tags.
+* `customise order a/ e/ p/` SoConnect will show address first, followed by email, phone number, then tags.
-* `customise order a/` The application will show address first.
+* `customise order a/` SoConnect will show address first.
 The rest of the information will follow the default order.
 Therefore, address will be followed by tags, phone number and then email.

 ### Hiding contact details: `customise hide`

-Hide certain information of all contacts displayed.
+You can hide certain information of all contacts displayed.

 Format: `customise hide [t/] [p/] [e/] [a/]`

-* Information that can be hidden: Tags, Phone Number, Email, Address.
+* You can hide the following information: Tags, Phone Number, Email, Address.
-* After using the command, the information specified is hidden.
+* After you use this command, the information specified is hidden.
-* If the information specified is already hidden, it will stay hidden.
+* If the information that you specified is already hidden, it will stay hidden.

 Example:
-* `customise hide e/` The application no longer shows emails in the list of contacts.
+* `customise hide e/` SoConnect no longer shows emails in the list of contacts.
-* `customise hide p/ t/` The application no longer shows phone numbers and tags in the list of contacts.
+* `customise hide p/ t/` SoConnect no longer shows phone numbers and tags in the list of contacts.

 ### Showing contact details: `customise show`

-Show certain information of all contacts displayed.
+You can show certain information of all contacts displayed.

 Format: `customise show [t/] [p/] [e/] [a/]`

-* Information that can be changed from being hidden to being shown: Tags, Phone Number, Email, Address.
+* You can show the following information: Tags, Phone Number, Email, Address.
-* After using the command, the information specified is shown.
+* After you use this command, the information specified is shown.
-* If the information specified is already shown, it will stay shown.
+* If the information that you specified is already shown, it will stay shown.
 * `Coming soon in v1.5`, we will include `customise show all`, a shortcut to show all information.

 Example:
-* `customise show a/` The application now shows addresses in the list of contacts.
+* `customise show a/` SoConnect now shows addresses in the list of contacts.
-* `customise show p/ t/` The application now shows phone numbers and tags in the list of contacts.
+* `customise show p/ t/` SoConnect now shows phone numbers and tags in the list of contacts.

 ## Todo Management Features